xprova/bisect-tau/README.md

 .ENDS mydut
 ```

-Latch spice circuits are usually part of the backend of cell libraries and can
+Spice circuits are usually part of the backend of cell libraries and can
-probably be passed to the tool with little or no modification.
-The circuit
+usually be used with the tool with little or no modification.

+After locating the spice sub-circuit definition for the bistable device
-must be included in a wrapper spice file that (1) defines any dependencies
+to be characterized, an instance of the latch must be declared in a wrapper
+spice file.
+The wrapper must:

+1. Define any DUT dependencies (e.g. transistor models)
+2. Define the supply voltage
-such as transistor models etc., (2) instantiates the design naming naming its
-ports (`reset`, `clk`, `d`, `q` and `qn`) and (3) defines the supply voltage.
+3. Instantiate the design naming its ports `reset`, `clk`, `d`, `q` and `qn`

-The file would therefore look something like the below:
+For example:

 ```
-.param vdd_voltage 	= 1
+* include transistor models:

 .include "./mydut/modelcard.nmos"
 .include "./mydut/modelcard.pmos"

+* include definition of cell latchx1:

 .include "./mydut/other_depencies.cir"

+* specify supply voltage in volts:

+.param vdd_voltage 	= 1

+* instantiate latchx1 with the required port names:

-x1 D Q QN CLK RESET mydut
+x1 D Q QN CLK RESET latchx1
 ```

-For details on defining sub-circuits refer to [ngspice users manual section 2.4
+For details on defining sub-circuits refer to [Ngspice Users Manual - Section 2.4
 (".SUBCKT Subcircuits")](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf).

-(details on examples directory)
+The directory `examples` contains sample latch files that can be inspected or
+used to test run the rool.

 ### 2. Running Checks

-Once the DUT spice file is prepared, the design behavior can be checked by
+Once the spice file is prepared, the design behavior can be checked by
-running
+running:

 ```
 ./bisect-tau check mydut.cir
 ```

-This will simulate the design using two testbenches to verify that its reset
+where `mydut.cir` is the wrapper spice file.
+This will simulate the design
+using two testbenches to verify that its reset and latching behavior are
-and latching behaviors are correct.
+correct.

 #### Case 1

 In the first test, the design is initially reset and then stimulated with non-
 overlapping high states of `clk` and `d`.
-The final state of the design must
+Its final state must be logic low.
-be low at the end of this test.

 ![Example 1](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/example1.svg)

 #### Case 2

-The DUT is then fed input stimuli with overlapping `clk` and `d` high states
+Here the design is stimulated with `clk` and `d` signals that have overlapping high
-and expected to be in a logic high state at the end of the simulation.
+states and the design is expected to transition to logic high.

 ![Example 2](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/example2.svg)

 ### 3. Running Bisection

-After verifying that the design functions correctly in test cases 1 and 2,
+Once the behavior of the design is verified by running the tests above, bisection
-bisection can ran by executing
+can be started by running:

 ```
 ./bisect-tau bisect mydut.cir
 ```

-This will start a bisection search procedure to find the tipping point between
+This will start bisection search to find the tipping point between test cases
-test cases 1 and 2.
-The transition time of `d` will be varied to bring the
+1 and 2.

-design into progressively deeper metastable states and calculate it transition
-or "settling" time.
-During bisection, the tool will output a printout of
+This will start an incremental process to bring the transition time of `d`
+closer to the tipping point between logic low and high final states.
+The tool
-bisection parameters similar to the below:
+will run a spice simulation per bisection round and output a trace similar to
+the below:

 ```
 checking if ngspice is installed ... pass